Many of the characters in this chapter have already made an appearance in the Patreon-exclusive short story, Thaddeus Interlude – Codename: Moonsable

 Agent Selby let out a single sharp laugh, raising an eyebrow as he shared a look with his fluffy-tailed companion.
 “A bit of a fresh-oathed newbie, huh?”

 Agent Berg’s frown grew darker, but Selby waved a hand before he could retort.
-“Look, kid, that’s a noble idea, but there aren’t enough of us to go patrolling around every dark alley and responding to every peasant report of evil creatures curdling their cow’s milk in the teat.
-We have processes in place to catch the real threats.
+“Look, kid, that’s a noble idea, but there aren’t enough of us to go patrolling around every dark alley and responding to every peasant’s report of evil creatures curdling their cow’s milk in the teat.
+We have processes in place to catch the actual threats.
 Even if you only focus on those, they will be more than sufficient to keep you busy.
 And with that said, let’s make this quick.
-Agent Marcurio have to get back to our base and then to a little village outside Paneth in less than a week.”
+Agent Marcurio and I have to get back to our base and then to a little village outside Paneth in less than a week.”

-Fike rolled her eyes, but didn’t deign to respond aloud.
+Fike rolled her eyes but didn’t deign to respond aloud.

 Agent Berg shuddered.
 “To be honest, it disturbs me.
 Unnatural, for one of them to act like that.
 I’m looking forward to having it gone.”

 Agent Marcurio’s lips twisted in a wry smile, his tails undulating in the air like fluffy snakes.
 “Its strangeness makes it all the more interesting, I’m sure.”

 Selby reached out to touch the second case, then snatched his hand back, rubbing his fingertips together with morbid fascination.
 “This is the new one, the Blight-type?”

 Safely tucked into the corner of the room, Agent Berg grinned, forgetting his earlier attempt at volume control as he boasted, “I handled the aftercare myself.”